Waverly Hills Sanatorium

 Waverly Hills continued to operate as a tuberculosis center until an antibiotic was developed to successfully treat the disease.
 The sanatorium finally closed down in 1962.

-Following renovation work, the building was reopened the same year as a geriatric hospital, only to be closed down in 1981 after the state found out about the horrible neglect of patients.
+Following renovation work, the building was reopened the same year as a hospital for the elderly, only to be closed down in 1981 after the state found out about the horrible neglect of patients.

 The following years were not kind to Waverly Hills, as vandals and decay laid siege to it.
 In fact, the building was on the verge of being condemned.

-The plan is to transform the building into a luxury hotel, catering for those interested in history and the paranormal.
+The plan is to transform the building into a luxury hotel, catering to those interested in history and the paranormal.

 Cases